Mycelia House is a cultivation system for growing and showcasing the beauty of oyster mushrooms in the home.

 Exchange of resources.

-Symbiosis as living together in mutually beneficial ways.
+Symbiosis as living together.

 -